 Step 3: Vet Your Suppliers

-Step 4: Always Test a Sample
+Step 4: Always Test with a Dressing Simulation

 FAQ: Sourcing and Using Adaptive Clothing Fabric